katelovescode/dotfiles/README.md

 ## TBD: New Instructions

 I've switched to chezmoi for managing dotfiles and I'm still learning TONS, so I'm going to have to work on new instructions for reconfiguring a new system.
-I'll update this README soon, for now it is VERY much in progress
+I'll update this README soon, for now it is VERY much in progress.

 ## A Fresh macOS Setup